-Well, yes…but as I’ve said before, it’s very rare that a baby legitimately hates it.
+Well, yes…but as I’ve said before, several sleep consultants agree that it is very rare that a baby hates a swaddle legitimately.

 It can be confusing, figuring out if your baby truly dislikes a swaddle or if it’s simply the swaddling technique.
-If you can honestly say that your baby has these personality types and you’ve tried every technique and swaddle known to man… you may want to compromise with a sleep sack.
+If you’ve tried every technique and swaddle known to man… you may want to find alternatives to swaddles, like a sleep sack.

-Sleep sacks ensure that your baby is warm and restricts their leg movement just enough to help them chill out.
-Even now, at 8 months, my daughter seems to enjoy her sleep sack more than traditional free-leg pajamas.
+Sleep sacks ensure that your baby is warm and restricts their leg movement just enough to help with the Moro Reflex.